 Back in August, I remember sitting down on my lunch break at work and sketching out the distances for what it would take to ascend every single trail on my favorite mountain.
 A trip like that would be about 80 miles with close to 20,000ft of gain.
 Do I really love that mountain that much?
 The 6593 tattooed on my chest is a resounding “yes.”

 The Tour de LeConte is still a very underground thing.
 I feel like most folks that do the route, have a high respect for LeConte and view the Tour as a pilgrimage and journey instead of an event.
 The route is typically tackled by hikers, but recently has gained the attention of some runners.
 I believe something like 33 hikers have completed the Tour since 1983.
 Outside of covering all 6 trails on LeConte in one push from the road side trail head, there aren’t many rules or regulations.
 Most people will utilize a shuttle to transport themselves from the bottom of Alum Cave to the start of Boulevard at Newfound Gap.
 My BFF Ash did the Tour back in June and chose not to utilize a shuttle, thus pioneering a new route for the Tour.
-Her Tour was ~ 51 miles w/ almost 11,000ft of gain and a pint of ice cream.
+Her Tour was ~ 51 miles w/ almost 11,000ft of gain!

 I had originally planned to do the Tour back in August, but instead, Ash and I ended up linking a 43 mile route between LeConte and Rocky Top.
 Still, the Tour has been on my for the past few months so when one of my week day classes got canceled last minute, I jumped at the opportunity to pop up to the Smokies for an adventure!